Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 #### SVM
 <img src="https://github.com/Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/blob/main/images/SVM_Model.png" width="50%" height="50%">

-Interpretation of Playlist Inclusion with a Logistic Regression classifier:
+Interpretation of Playlist Inclusion with a Support Vector Machine classifier:
 - 447 True Negatives: Songs not in my playlist
 - 105 False Positives: Predicted songs to be in my playlist, but are not present
 - 18 False Negatives: Predicted songs to not be in my playlist, but are present